bwlewis/rthreejs/README.md

 https://github.com/ramnathv/htmlwidgets for details and links to amazingly cool visualization widgets for R.

+## What's new

+I'm trying to get a release for CRAN together.
+The latest version includes mouse-over labels for labeling scatterplot3js points, thanks to contributions from  Alexey Stukalov, https://github.com/alyst, thanks Alexey!

+We also simplified the globe plots and added powerful new arc-drawing capabilities.
+Look for a version on CRAN soon!

 ## NOTE!

 These examples generally run best in WebGL-enabled viewers, including at least